UniqueClone/strategy-game-statistics/README.md

 This website is a small project to keep track of the statistics of my strategy games with two of my friends.

-It is built using Vite, React, ReactCharts and TailwindCSS and will be hosted on Azure.
+It is built using Vite, React, react-google-charts and TailwindCSS and will be hosted on Azure.